 The Group's exposure to currency risk is minimal.
+This risk is in the form of NZD exposure from subsidiaries.

 Interest rate risk

 The Group's exposure to the risk of changes in market interest rates relates primarily to the Group's long term debt obligations with a floating interest rate.
 The level of debt is disclosed in Note 18.